-Puerto Rico National Guard (FIGNA) and Retirees Group Insurance: The Institutional Trust of the FIGNA provides $5,000 in life insurance for Puerto Rico National Guard Service members and retirees.
+Puerto Rico National Guard Service Members and Retired Service Members Group Insurance: The Puerto Rico National Guard Institutional Trust (FIGNA) provides $5,000 in life insurance for Puerto Rico National Guard Service members and retired Service members.

-U.S. Department of Veterans Affairs Life Insurance: The U.S. Department of Veterans Affairs (VA) provides valuable life insurance benefits to Veterans, Active and Reserve Component Service members and their Families to provide financial security given the extraordinary risks involved in military Service.
+U.S. Department of Veterans Affairs Life Insurance: The VA provides valuable life insurance benefits to Veterans, active and reserve component Service members and their Families to provide financial security given the extraordinary risks involved in military Service.
 The VA provides the following life insurance benefit programs:

-Service Member's Group Life Insurance (SGLI)
+Servicemembers’ Group Life Insurance (SGLI)

-Veterans Group Life Insurance (VGLI)
+Veterans’ Group Life Insurance (VGLI)

-Family Members Group Life Insurance (FSGLI)
+Family Servicemembers’ Group Life Insurance (FSGLI)

-Service Members Group Life Insurance Traumatic Injury Projection (TSGLI)
+Servicemembers' Group Life Insurance Traumatic Injury Protection Program (TSGLI)

-Health Insurance: TRICARE Reserve Select is a premium-based plan, available worldwide for Selected Reserve, (Reserve and National Guard) and their Families who meet the following qualifications:
+TRICARE Reserve Select Health Insurance: TRICARE Reserve Select is a premium-based plan, available worldwide for Selected Reserve, (U.S. Armed Forces Reserve and National Guard Service members) and their Families who meet the following qualifications:

 Not on active duty orders